Udhul/SAM-Batcher/docs/annotation_workflow_progress.md

   - **Auto-Saving Edits**: Mask edits are saved automatically when changing layer selection or images.
 The edit toolbar now features a single `Discard` button to revert changes.
-  - **Layer Utilities**: Added Duplicate and Merge controls in the Layer View.
+  - **Layer Utilities**: Duplicate and Merge buttons appear next to the Skip/Ready toggles and refresh the canvas immediately after merging.